 - A staff member will be allocated to support you; please carefully follow their instructions and approach them if you have any questions.

-- To enable the clinical staff to do their job, it is very important that you do not move around the operating theatre as you risk de-sterilising sterile areas and spreading the virus.
+- To enable the clinical staff to do their job, it is very important that you do not move around the operating theatre as you risk de-sterilising sterile areas.

 - The maternity team will do everything they can to enable you to be present for the birth.
 However, if there is a particular safety concern, they may ask that you are not present in the operating theatre.
 If this is the case, the team should discuss this with you and explain their reasons unless it is an emergency.

-- We understand this is a stressful and anxious time for pregnant women and their families and we thank you for your cooperation during this time.
+- We understand this is a stressful and anxious time for pregnant women, birth partners and their families and we thank you for your cooperation during this time.

-- Please be assured that the maternity team will do all it can to provide information, guidance and support to you and the woman giving birth.
+- Please be assured that the maternity team will do all they can to provide information, guidance and support to you and the woman giving birth.

 Q. Will I be tested for coronavirus?

 The process for diagnosing coronavirus infection is changing rapidly.
-Testing is now open to anyone in the UK, including pregnant women, with coronavirus symptoms.
-You should visit the NHS website to book your test, or call 119 to arrange testing.
+The offer of testing is now open to anyone in the UK (including pregnant women) with coronavirus symptoms.
+You should visit the NHS website or call 119 to arrange testing.
 The list of symptoms has also been expanded to include loss of or change in someone’s normal sense of smell or taste.